D.C. Deacon Calls on Wuerl to Resign

 Please shower James with support and share this letter.

-25 thoughts on “D.C.
-Deacon Calls on Wuerl to Resign
+25 responses to “D.C.
+Deacon Calls on Wuerl to Resign”

 In approximately 1970, the same students began sending several letters to Leonard and Wrigth with Donald Wuerl as Wright not only about Benz but also about his protégé Fr.
 David Dzermenjko.
 Students wrote that they were concerned about Dzermenjko’s drug use, his apparent mental illness and his sexual attraction to young boys.
 Dzermenjko sexually abused children for the next 30 years.
 The letters from the children and young adults were never answered.